Nonprofit Website Design & Development

 Usability Testing

-We conducted moderated user testing with 4 participants.
-We asked them to complete tasks to test the grant application and donation flow.
+We conducted moderated user testing with 4 participants to evaluate the grant application and donation processes.
+Participants completed tasks that tested both user flows.

 .png)